CatherineBaugher/single_cell_gam/README.md

-                        number of windows in the GRI which are captured by NPs in the segregation table -- For each window within the GRI, calculate the number of NPs that detected it -s, --similarity      Generate a normalized similarity matrix from a given segregation table and GRI file -p, --pca             Generate a PCA from a given segregation table and GRI file
+                        number of windows in the GRI which are captured by NPs in the segregation table -- For each window within the GRI, calculate the number of NPs that detected it -v, --variation       Performs the following methods to assess variation: -- Generate a normalized similarity matrix from a given segregation table and GRI file -- Generate a PCA from a given segregation table and GRI file -c, --cluster         Performs the following clustering methods: -- Cluster heatmap of NPs that captured similar subsets of windows from the GRI -- Cluster correlation matrix of NPs
-  -o OUTPUTFILE, --outputfile OUTPUTFILE
+  -o OUTPUTDIR, --outputdir OUTPUTDIR
                         Specify a directory to save any outputted files to
 ```